vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/08_The_Supreme_and_the_Individual_Souls.md

 The description of the parts of the individual souls in the Upanisads is far from uniform or homogeneous.
 In the Samkhya, as we have seen, it is a union of the individual spirit with the elements of intellect, individuation, mind, the five organs of intelligence and the five organs of action, and the subtle elements as well as the fine parts of the gross elements.
 In the Vedanta the position is not essentially different: the soul is the absolute enveloped in the Upadhis in this case they are mind, the ten senses, the five breaths, which are the organs of nutrition, and the subtle body, that is the subtle parts of the elements which form the seeds of the body.
 In both cases there must be added the psychic disposition which causes the kind of rebirth and secures that rebirth, the Bhāva of the Samkhya, the Karman of Śankara.

 In the Upanisads the terminology centres mainly in the word Prāṇa, which every now and then, as we have seen, is treated as a synonym of the absolute, but which on the whole is more normally of less consequence.
-The Prāņa often represents the senses, but the numbers of Prāņas, into which it is divided, differ greatly: the origin of the various calculations may certainly be traced in part at least to the Atharvaveda, where we are told of the head as a drinking bowl with seven seers in the apertures: the sense ascribed to the seven appears to have been the eyes, ears, nostrils, and the organ of taste, for the Bṛhadaraṇyaka Upaniṣad adds to the seven an eighth in the form of speech.
+The Prāṇa often represents the senses, but the numbers of Prāṇas, into which it is divided, differ greatly: the origin of the various calculations may certainly be traced in part at least to the Atharvaveda, where we are told of the head as a drinking bowl with seven seers in the apertures: the sense ascribed to the seven appears to have been the eyes, ears, nostrils, and the organ of taste, for the Bṛhadaraṇyaka Upaniṣad adds to the seven an eighth in the form of speech.
 The Upanisads normally enumerate a series of five, breath, eyc, ear, mind, and speech, but these are sometimes reduced to four or less; thus the Jaiminiya Upaniṣad Brāhmaṇa repeatedly dwells on the series, speech, mind, sight, hearing, and the breath or breaths; the cosmic parallels are fire, moon, sun, the quarters (i. e. space), and wind.
 A different. view is that of a passage of the Bṛhadaranyaka Upanisad,' where the organs

 6